therealsmat/portfolio/priv/posts/2023/05-01-metaprogramming-in-elixir.md

 ```

 ## The problem
 What happens when we have multiple enums and these enums have to be combined in some way to produce a value defined in another enum?
-Let's look at the following example;
+Let's look at the following example:

-Let's take an example;
 ```elixir
 def MyApp.Enum do
   use EnumType